 - The function of public infrastructure is not affected.

 - The changes do not affect the Site Plan agreement or the wording of the conditions, and

 - The changes do not create any change in the level of municipal services needed by the development.

-Changes that will be permitted after an approval really must be minor or else a new application will be needed to evaluate the impact of the proposed changes.
-This would require a new application, application fee, and would very likely affect your ability to continue construction during the review of the changes proposed for the Site Plan.
+Changes that will be permitted after approval really must be minor or else a new application will be needed to evaluate the impact of the proposed changes.
+This would require a new application and application fee, and would very likely affect your ability to continue construction during the review of the changes proposed for the Site Plan.